 • Asynchronous shuttle motion allows for variable station process times and unique shuttle indexing distances which results in significant flexibility and the ability to maximize station utilization.

-• For example, due to the size of product being manufactured, it may be desirable to have 2 parts on a shuttle.
+• For example, due to the size of the product being manufactured, it may be desirable to have 2 parts on a shuttle.
 In this case, due to differing process times, it may be beneficial to work on both parts at one time at one process, and at another station, work on 1 part, index the shuttle, and then work on the second part.
 This reduces the need to double up the tooling at the second process.

-• Flexible shuttle positioning and routing can facilitate running multiple part types on the same system while maximizing station re-use as opposed to station or full machine duplication.
+• Flexible shuttle positioning and routing can facilitate running multiple part types on the same system while maximizing station re-use as opposed to a station or full machine duplication.

 Mechanical feature examples include:

 • The inside portion of the conveyor loop is accessible and usable for the mounting of process stations.
 This means that some equipment may be mounted within the footprint of the conveyor itself rather than surrounding the conveyor.
 To facilitate mounting inside the conveyor loop, the motor section stands come complete with mounting features for tooling plates and the motor section structure includes integrated standard t-slots.